Yellow tang: Conservation

-Their habitat is tropical with a temperature range of 24–28 C. Hawaii was the most common place for aquarium harvesting, prior to the export ban, where up to 70% of the yellow tangs for the aquarium industry were sourced from.
+The yellow tang is listed as least concern on the IUCN Red List.
+The tropical yellow tang is heavily fished by the aquarium trade.
+Every year, 300,000 to 500,000 yellow tang were collected from the wild in Hawaii alone.
+Hawaii was the most common place for aquarium harvesting, prior to the export ban, where up to 70% of the yellow tangs for the aquarium industry were sourced from.
+By the late 1990s, their stocks were collapsing.
+Nine marine protected areas were established off the coast of Hawaii to protect them.
 Over 70% of the yellow tang's natural range is protected from collection and fishing.
-The yellow tang is listed as "Least Concern" by the International Union for Conservation of Nature (IUCN).

-Predators and other threats

-The yellow tang has many natural predators, including larger fish, sharks, crabs, and octopuses.
-Another threat is habitat destruction that is caused by humans.
-Examples of habitat destruction caused by humans are pollution that started on land and flows into the water, physical damage and destruction from harmful fishing practices, as well as overfishing, coral harvesting, and snorkeling, which can potentially cause reef damage.

-Conservation status

-Conservation status is labelled as least concern, but there are many ways yellow tang are being protected.
-The most prominent is that yellow tangs are being bred in captivity for aquarium use now more than they were, so collecting yellow tang from the ocean has decreased sharply.
-This allows wild yellow tang to be able to thrive without too many being taken, so the species is more likely to survive.

 In 2010, one study found that fish larvae can drift on ocean currents and reseed fish stocks at a distant location.
 This finding demonstrated that fish populations can be connected to distant locations through the process of larval drift.
 They investigated the yellow tang, because larva of this species stay in the general area of the reef in which they first settle.
-The tropical yellow tang is heavily fished by the aquarium trade.
-By the late 1990s, their stocks were collapsing.
-Nine MPAs were established off the coast of Hawaii to protect them.
 Larval drift has helped them establish themselves in different locations, and the fishery is recovering.
 "We've clearly shown that fish larvae that were spawned inside marine reserves can drift with currents and replenish fished areas long distances away," said coauthor Mark Hixon.

+In response to the market for the species as well as the threats to the species posed by the aquarium industry, techniques were developed to breed the species in captivity for the aquarium market.
+In 2015, researchers successfully bred them in captivity.